Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 What started out as the private collection of a prominent cardinal, the Borghese Gallery today is a beautiful public museum for art lovers.
 Soak in the blood, sweat and tears of some of the greatest artists to have ever lived, like Bernini, Caravaggio and Raphael.
 Here are some of the top highlights at Borghese Gallery.

-Bernini’s Apollo and Daphne is arguably one of the most beautiful sculptures at the Borghese Gallery.
+Bernini’s Apollo and Daphne is arguably one of the most beautiful sculptures in the Borghese Gallery.
 It depicts the tragic tale of the God of Archery, Apollo, and the Nymph, Daphne.
-Hit by cupid’s arrow, Apollo falls in love and chases after Daphne, only to have her transform into a tree just before he catches her.
-Despite its stationary form, the sculpture marvelously captures movement and fluidity; once can notice Daphne’s gradual transformation from human to tree, where Bernini has left some parts of her as a woman, while others that seem to show the bark of a tree gradually wrapping itself around her.
+Hit by Cupid’s arrow, Apollo falls in love and chases after Daphne, only to have her transform into a tree just before he catches her.
+Despite its stationary form, the sculpture marvelously captures movement and fluidity; one can notice Daphne’s gradual transformation from human to tree, where Bernini has left some parts of her as a woman, while others that seem to show the bark of a tree gradually wrapping itself around her.

 It’s ironic that one of Bernini’s most celebrated works of art, depicts tragedy.
 At the age of 23, through dramatic fashion and marble, he portrayed the tragic abduction of Proserpina at the hands of the god, Pluto.
 This sculpture is about 7.5 feet in height and is made from a unique Carerra marble that seems to imbibe the appearance of softness.
 Influenced by classic Baroque style, Bernini’s sculpture depicts life-like motion of flesh.
 This can be clearly seen in the delicate details; whether it’s Pluto’s hands sinking into Proserpina’s soft flesh, the anguish on her face, or his tense muscles as he attempts to overpower her.

 The first thing one notices about Raphael’s Young Woman with a Unicorn painting is the subject’s eyes: a piercing blue with a stoic expression.
 Art history experts have debated the young woman’s true identity over the centuries, with several theories propping up, but no clear answer.
 They have also drawn comparisons between this painting and Da Vinci’s Mona Lisa -- the former was painted just a short while after the Mona Lisa.
-Raphael’s work, drawing inspiration from Da Vinci, portrays the subject in a similar pose, with folded hands, a slight angle and a vivid background.
+Raphael’s work, drawing inspiration from Da Vinci, portrays the subject in a similar pose, with folded hands, a slight angle, and a vivid background.
 Observe the unicorn, which was considered to be a symbol of women’s purity.

 While the Borghese Gallery is home to a myriad of Caravaggio’s artwork, perhaps his most personal masterpiece deserves maximum attention.
 While on the run after being charged with murder, Caravaggio painted what experts have dubbed as a self-portrait.
 Goliath’s severed head is understood to be his own, with David being the executioner.
 This painting shows the maturity of Raphael as an artist; observe the dark, earthy background, as a bright contrast to the luminous figure of a youthful and determined David.
 The older, weaker Goliath portrays despair, with the marks of blood and lifeless eyes, seemingly conveying a damned Caravaggio.